danneu/old.danneu.github.com/_posts/2013-02-09-your-first-discourse-plugin-tutorial.md

 end
 ~~~

-Also I'm pretty sure that creating an Engine is what will enable Rails to see our plugin's `vendor/` directory which is where we have our assets.
-That's how `DiscoursePluginRegistry` can just `require` them in the asset manifest loops without a File Not Found error.
+Creating an Engine is what will tell Rails to see our plugin's `vendor/` directory which is where we have our assets.
+In other words, our assets are added to the Rails app's load path.
+That's how `DiscoursePluginRegistry` can just `require` them in the asset manifest loops without a load error.

 ([View the commit](https://github.com/danneu/discourse_pervasive_banner/commit/75758a3c5fbfaa74e287d7a3e61a097a4bf04b65))